Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Embedded Characteristic Score (ECS)

-It is well known that when the random variable $Y$ admits a probability density under the Lebesgue measure, the characteristic function is the Fourier transform of the probability density up to a sign reversal.
+When the random variable $Y$ admits a probability density under the Lebesgue measure, the characteristic function is the Fourier transform of the probability density up to a sign reversal.
 The value of the characteristic function at point $T$ then corresponds to the amplitude associated with the frequency $T$.
-While estimating $\phi_Y$ across the entire frequency domain is challenging, estimating $\phi_Y$ at a designated point $T$ is a much more tractable task.
-The Fourier uncertainty principles \citep{hogan2005time} imply, roughly, that functions which are well dispersed in the origin domain have Fourier transforms that are highly localized in the frequency domain.
-Choosing $T$ near the origin corresponds to selecting a low-frequency component for estimation, which can be informative about the tails of the density function in the original domain.
+While estimating $\phi_Y$ across the entire frequency domain is challenging, estimating $\phi_Y$ at a designated point $T$ is a more tractable task.
+The Fourier uncertainty principles \citep{hogan2005time} imply, roughly, that functions that are well dispersed in the origin domain have Fourier transforms that are highly localized in the frequency domain.
+This implies that low-frequency behavior captures coarse, global features of a distribution, which can indirectly reflect tail properties.
+This motivates evaluating characteristic functions at values of $T$ near the origin in the ECS.